Chromatic numbers of Kneser-type graphs: Proof of Theorem

 2. For any pair of vectors $\alpha, \beta$ we have $|\A^{wall}(\alpha, \beta)| = o(n^2)$. \end{lemma}

-Basically, Lemma \ref{wall} tells us that we can remove from $\A$ a small set of vertices in such a way that in any ``generic" orbit all ``nontrivial" cycles are destroyed.
 The idea behind the proof is very simple: in each orbit, we sample a random set of relatively small ``boxes" which will almost surely cover most of the orbit.
 By our assumption that the orbit is in $\A^{long}$ we conclude that a ``nontrivial" cycle does not fit in a box, so it must intersect its boundary.
-Let $\A^{wall}$ be the union of the boundaries of the sampled boxes.
+We put $\A^{wall}$ to be the union of the boundaries of the sampled boxes.

 \begin{proof} Consider the orbit decomposition of $\A_{ord}^{long}$ under the action of $\fG$: $\A_{ord}^{long} = \A_1 \cup \ldots \cup \A_l$.
 Note that by Lemma \ref{short} $|\A_{ord}^{long}| \sim |\A_{ord}| \sim n^4$, also we know that $|\fG| \sim n^2$, consequently, $l \sim \frac{n^4}{|\fG|} \sim n^2$.
 Choose a representative $A_j \in \A_j$ for each $j$.